DaemonEngine/crunch/README.md

 ## Improved image compatibility

 The `stb_image` library was updated from version 1.18 to version 2.30, increasing the amount of image format variants that can be converted, like 1-bit PNG formats.
+Improvements has been brought to `stb_image` to make it support more TGA variants.

 ## Added features and command line options